OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

   * **User**: An OpenNebula user account.
   * **Group**: A group of Users.
-  * **Virtual Data Center (VDC)**: Defines a logical assignment of one or several Groups to a pool of Physical Resources.
-Typically this pool of Physical Resources consists of one or several Clusters from different Zones, and resources from public external clouds for hybrid cloud computing.
-However, the pool could also include independent Physical Resources and not a complete Cluster.
+  * **Virtual Data Center (VDC)**: Defines a assignment of one or several Groups to a pool of Physical Resources.
+Typically this pool of Physical Resources consists of resources from one or several Clusters that could belong to different Zones or public external clouds for hybrid cloud computing.

 The Infrastructure Perspective
 ================================================================================